xizhonghua/GreenDC-Summary/papers/Dong00-schedule-dynamic-msg-tdma.md

 - reading status: ing 11/06/2014
 - bib
 ```
-@INPROCEEDINGS{854012,
+@INPROCEEDINGS{DongMM00,
   AUTHOR = {Libin Dong and Melhem, R. and Mosse, D.},
-  BOOKTITLE = {Real-Time Systems, 2000.
-Euromicro RTS 2000.
-12th Euromicro Conference on},
+  BOOKTITLE = {In proceedings of the 12th Euromicro Conference on Real Time Systems},
   TITLE = {Scheduling algorithms for dynamic message streams with distance constraints in TDMA protocol},
   YEAR = {2000},
   PAGES = {239-246}
+}
 ```

 ### Summary
 In this paper, the authors propose a real-time message model with both **rate requirements** and **distance constraints**.
 The authors first present a **dynamic\_greedy** algorithm which is efficient and local optimal, but might have larger jitter and low acceptance ratio.
-Then the authors transform the original problem to an optimization problem aiming to reduce the scheduling jitters and improve the acceptance ratio.
-They convert the optimization problem to a graph problem with weighted ages, thus finding the shortest path is then equivalent to decrease the schedulng jitters.
-The authors proposed a **dynamic\_optimization** algorithm to solve the optimization problem.
+Then the authors transform the original problem to an optimization problem aiming at reducing the scheduling jitters and improve the acceptance ratio.
+They convert the optimization problem to a graph problem with weighted ages, thus finding the shortest path is then equivalent to decreasing the schedulng jitters.
+The authors then proposed a **dynamic\_optimization** algorithm to solve the optimization problem.
+Simulations results demonstrate that dynamic\_optimization has slightly higher acceptance ratio than dynamic\_greedy approach, and the average jitters of dynamic\_optimization is far more smaller than dynamic\_greedy.

 ### Merits